FarhanShares/laravel-mediaman/README.md

             ->upload();
 ```

-If you wish to create collection without uploading a file, you can do it, after all, it's a model.
+If you wish to create collection without uploading a file, you can do it, after all, it's an Eloquent model.

 ```php
 MediaCollection::create(['name' => 'My Collection']);